earthly/earthly/README.md

 <div align="center"><a href="https://asciinema.org/a/351683?speed=2"><img src="img/demo-351683.gif" alt="Demonstration of a simple Earthly build" title="View on asciinema.org" width="600px" /></a></div>

-Examples for other languages are available on the [examples page](https://docs.earthly.dev/examples).
+Examples for other languages are available in the [examples dir](./examples).

 <br/>
 <br/>